Sekund/sekund-plugin-react/README.md

 ### Links counter

-An experimental feature lets you see how many people have linked to your note.
-It can be conceived of like an improvement to the “like” functionality in conventional social network.
+An experimental feature lets you see how many people have linked to your note